Visiting Nepal and want to see the country’s top historical attractions?

 If you look out over the city of Kathmandu, it’s impossible to miss the towering stupa at Swayambhunath, one of the city’s oldest religious sites.

-Colloquially called monkey temple, this hilltop has been an important religious site since at least the 5th century CE, although some sources claim that King Ashoka visited the site in the 3rd century and built a temple, which was later destroyed.
-Whichever it is, Swayambhunath has been a place of worship for Buddhist for a very long time.
+Some sources even claim that King Ashoka visited the site in the 3rd century and built a temple, which was later destroyed.
+Regardless, Swayambhunath has been a place of worship for Buddhist for a very long time.

 This ancient site consists of a massive stone stupa covered in prayer flags and surrounded by small temples, prayer wheels, statues, and shrines, all the while covered in a haze of incense smoke.
-And of course, being a popular tourist site, there’s also a few small cafes and gift shops mixed in, but it doesn’t remove from Swayambhunath’s intense spiritual atmosphere.

-The climb to the stupa is via a long, steep staircase, overtaken by the monkeys, but is worth it once you reach the spiritual oasis at the summit, with one of the best views of the city.
+The climb to the stupa is via a long, steep staircase, overtaken by monkeys, but is worth it once you reach the spiritual oasis at the summit, with one of the best views of the city.

-Where | About 3km west of Kathmandu city centre, along the ring road.
+Where // About 3km west of Kathmandu city centre, along the ring road.

-Cost | $1.50 USD
+Cost // $1.50 USD

 6 | Kathmandu Durbar Square